Spring 2026 John Jay College

 • Be prepared to orally explain any code you submit.

-Please review the college's policies on Plagiarism and Cheating
+Review the college's policies on Plagiarism and Cheating.

 • Use AI tools to learn and explore ideas — not as a substitute for your own work.